Melody-Creator/CS425-ECE428-Distributed-Systems/MP1/README.md

-# Total Order Distributed Transactions
+# Total Ordering Distributed Transactions

 ## Design Description
 In this mp, we use ISIS algorithm to ensure multicast in total order.
 We use R-multicast to achieve reliable message delivery.